elia/vscode-textmate/README.md

 Fix the default VSCode behavior of asking to save unsaved files when closing editors.
 These commands will close specified editors except any "dirty" or "pinned" editor.

+### `vscode-textmate.openProject`

+Open a project in a new window, selecting from subfolders of the folders listed in `vscode-textmate.projectFolders`.

 ### Bracket/Block Navigation

 You can now navigate between brackets and blocks using `ctrl` with `up` and `down`, adding `shift` to also update the selection.